 Check-in is required the day before departure in Khao Lak before 7 pm.

 Two of our flexible liveaboard boats’ dive centres require you to ‘check-in’ on any day before your trip.
 This is to fit any rental equipment, sign a little bit of paperwork, show your diver card & logbook, and maybe pay the balance of the trip.
 The dive centres are all located in Khao Lak and they close at 7.00 pm.
-Koon9 guests can check in online.
+Koon9 guests can check in online, but welcome to visit the office totry the gear on if they want to.

 What if I arrive too late to check-in at the dive centre